 In some ways the elder son is the opposite of the younger son.
 He is the one who has kept the rules, he's behaved.
 But even though he's been 'good'... do you sense like I do that the elder son is unable to share in the Father's joy because he is unable to be joyful.
+And the refrain from the first two parables in the Gospel was 'Rejoice with me, for what was lost is now found'.

 Pope Francis has often said that joy is the sure sign of a relationship with God.
-The elder son has kept the observances of society and religion, but has failed to allow his heart to love.
+The elder son has kept the observances of society and religion, but he has failed to allow his heart to love.
 His heart has become hard.
+There's a word in the first reading 'stiff-necked' which I think describes the elder son in the Gospel - he is stubborn, and it's his stubbornness that is preventing him from celebrating.
 At least the younger son loved too much with the prostitutes.
-He seemed to follow his passion wherever it led him - even though we see it led him away.
-With the elder son, there was such control over his life that he could not allow his heart to feel love and joy.
+The younger son seemed to follow his passion wherever it led him - even though we see it led him away.
+With the elder son, there was such rigidity in his psyche and control over his life that he could not allow his heart to feel love and joy.

 Notice what the Father does to the elder son.
-He pleads with him to celebrate that what was once lost is now found, what was once dead is now brought back to life.
+He pleads with him to celebrate that what was once lost is now found, that what was once dead is now brought back to life.
 This pleading to celebrate the life, is as much for the elder son as it was about the younger son.
 Can the elder son celebrate life.